thorstink/badmobile/README.md

 make
 ```

-Or use the vscode tasks.
+Or use the vscode tasks: Ctrl+B for building, and tasks for configuring cmake and running tests.